-Title 49 PA Code, Chapter 45
+Title 49, PA Code, Chapter 45

-Agencies providing Waiver services will have a signed Medical Assistance Provider Agreement and a signed ODP Waiver Provider Agreement.
+Individuals providing Waiver services will have a signed Medical Assistance Provider Agreement and a signed ODP Waiver Provider Agreement.

-After July 1, 2019, providers must demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.
+Providers must demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.